THIS WEBSITE IS A NET VISION BOARD

 AND FACILITIES THIS FUTURE INTO BEING

-ON THIS SITE I CO-CREATE THE FUTURE WITH THE UNIVERSE
+ON THIS SITE I CO-CREATE THE FUTURE WITH THE UNIVERSE…AND THE INTERNET

 A Whitney Biennial Vision board is a tool used to help clarify, concentrate and maintain focus on the specific goal of being in the Whitney Biennial 2019.
-Literally, a Whitvision board is any sort of space on which you display images that represent whatever you want to be, do or have in your life.
+A vision board is any sort of space on which you display images that represent whatever you want to be, do or have in your life.
+This particular vision board focuses on being an artist in the Whitney Biennial 2019.

 The Whitney Biennial 2019 Vision Board